 Writer Madeleine L’Engle says of grief that it “has to be worked through.
 It is like walking through water.
 Sometimes there are little waves lapping about my feet.
 Sometimes there is an enormous breaker that knocks me down.
 Sometimes there is a sudden and fierce squall.
 But I know that many waters cannot quench love, neither can the floods drown it.”

-These books are for anyone who is walking through the loss of a loved one.
-Its contemplative exercises are a guide through the “many waters” of grief into wholeness and a celebration of love and life.
 What is grief, after all, but a sign of the depth of our love?
 On the far shore is always gratefulness, for, as the French proverb says, “Gratitude is the heart’s memory.”
-Those who enjoy writing will likely also find poems, essays, and/or stories emerging as they work through these pages.
+Those who enjoy writing will likely also find poems, essays, and/or stories emerging as they make their way through these pages.